dotnet-dash/dash/docs/model-file/introduction.md

 In the above example, we defined the entity `Person` with 0 attributes.

 ## Attributes
-An attribute consists of a _Name_ and _[Dash Data Type](attributes.md#dash-data-type)_, and is defined using a key/value pair placed directly under an Entity object, like this:
+An attribute consists of a _Name_ and a _[Data Type Declaration](./data-type-declaration.md)_, and is defined using a key/value pair placed directly under an Entity object, like this:

 ~~~ JSON
 {